lami30/lami30/README.md

 - 👋 Hi, I’m @lami30
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Technical Analysis
 - 🌱 I’m currently learning SQL and Phyton
 - 💞️ I’m looking to collaborate on Projects to help improve my skills
 - 📫 How to reach me olamideowoeye8@gmail.com